 The effects of consumption of alcohol by individuals in large amounts in a short period of time, or gradually for a prolonged period have been studied and documented extensively [1-3].
 The Parasympathetic Nervous System (PNS) and Sympathetic Nervous System (SNS) are inputs to the Sino-Atrial (SA) Node of the heart, which initiates heartbeats and in turn controls the inter-beat-interval.
 The PNS lowers the heart rate, while the SNS increases it [4].

 Alcohol consumption acts as a depressant on the brain and nervous tissue, which results in increased SNS activity and decreased PNS activity [5].
 This causes an increase in the heart rate and decrease in the Heart Rate Variability (HRV) (the variation or change in the inter-beat interval of the heart).
-Studies [6, 7] have detailed the correlation between the amount of alcohol consumed and the extent of change in the HRV, while accounting for factors like the subject’s gender, weight, BMI, etc. From the results of these studies, it is possible to draw conclusions that chronic alcoholic and normative subjects can be differentiated based purely on HRV.
+Studies [6, 7] have detailed the correlation between the amount of alcohol consumed and the extent of change in the HRV, while accounting for factors like the subject’s gender, weight, BMI, etc. From the results of these studies, it is possible to draw conclusions that persons who are chronic drinkers and normative subjects can be differentiated based purely on HRV.

 Research conducted for the detection of drunk driving [8] utilized HRV analysis to extract time domain features for the classification problem using a support vector machine (SVM).
 Certain other studies [9-11] also used HRV analysis to extract another type of features (non-linear features) for their classification algorithms.
 Another form of feature extraction on ECG signals is seen in [11.5], where spectrum analysis on ECG signals is performed to obtain frequency domain features for the classification of arrhythmia.